Lab Facutly & Staff Members

 - BS Marine Science, Jacksonville University

 At Jacksonville University I contributed to research on the diversity and abundance of tropical reef fish at artificial reefs in West Palm Beach, Florida.
 After graduating, I gained research experience working in various parts of Florida and in Southeast Alaska with the U.S. Forest Service, the Florida Department of Environmental Protection, and Mote Marine Laboratory.
-In these jobs I learned various management methods for both freshwater and marine species including corals, sea turtles, tropical reef fish, and wild Alaskan salmon.
-I am broadly interested in conservation and management of a wide range of ecosystems.
-Currently I am pursuing an M.S. degree in fisheries management at Auburn University.
+In these jobs, I learned various management methods for both freshwater and marine species including corals, sea turtles, tropical reef fish, and wild Alaskan salmon.
+I am broadly interested in the conservation and management of a wide range of ecosystems.
+Currently, I am pursuing an M.S. degree in fisheries management at Auburn University.
 My research is focused on estimating mortality misclassification rates from radio telemetry for Largemouth and Alabama bass at Neely Henry Reservoir, Alabama.
 Ultimately, I would like to pursue a career as a fisheries research biologist at either the state or federal level.

 Hometown: Wellsboro, Pennsylvania

 I studied for a semester abroad in Ecuador and the Galápagos Islands focusing on research in marine ecology that allowed me to graduate with leadership distinction in global learning.
 I also interned with the Discovery Hall Programs at the Dauphin Island Sea Lab.